The Personio People Manual

 Deutsche Bahn does it; Siemens, Targobank and other small or medium-sized companies also do it: They let their employees recruit new hires.
 Because talent is rare and difficult to retain.
 An employee referral scheme can deliver on both finding and keeping new employees.
 And it is much cheaper than a headhunter.
-Find out here what makes this kind of program successful.
+Find out here what makes this kind of programme successful.

-An employee referral program is just one element of an efficient recruitment strategy.
+An employee referral programme is just one element of an efficient recruitment strategy.
 Personio software offers you additional support with your online presence and enables you to make a professional impression as an employer.

 According to a XING survey of 152 HR decision-makers, 77 percent of all companies attach great importance to having their employees actively look for new hires.
 Because, as a rule, good workers tend to know other people who are willing and able to do a good job.
 Employees are also more persuasive than headhunters – they are more believable because they know exactly what they are talking about – and what they are promising.